 The new Swiss Financial Services Act (FinSA) and the Financial Institutions Act (FinIA) came into force on January 1st, 2020.
 These new laws have seen FINMA commit to holding public consultations on the new regulations until April 9th, 2020.

 The most significant change which the regulator sought was the lowering of the threshold value for crypto exchange transactions.
-FINMA has proposed an amendment in its Anti-Money Laundering Ordinance which seeks to change the client identification threshold values from 5000 Swiss francs to 1000 Swiss francs; which will see FINMA implementing the international standard in managing the heightened money laundering risks in the crypto industry.
-Read the guide: Cryptocurrency - Reducing The Risks.
+FINMA has proposed an amendment in its Anti-Money Laundering Ordinance which seeks to change the client identification threshold values from 5000 Swiss francs to 1000 Swiss francs; which will see FINMA implementing the international standard in managing the heightened money laundering risks in the cryptocurrency industry.

 FinSA and FinIA are part of the new Swiss financial market structure that covers supervision (which has been addressed by the Financial Market Supervision Act, FINMASA), infrastructure (addressed in the Financial Market Infrastructure Act), services (FinSA); and supervised entities (FinIA).

 FinSA sets out cross-sector rules for offering financial services and distributing financial instruments.
 These rules are based on the EU directives (MiFID II, Prospectus Directive, PRIIPs) but include adjustments to take into account Switzerland’s particular circumstances.